The Rolling Stones: 1965–1967: Height of fame

-In early 1967, Jagger, Richards, and Jones began to be hounded by authorities over their recreational drug use, after News of the World ran a three-part feature entitled "Pop Stars and Drugs: Facts That Will Shock You".
+In early 1967, Jagger, Richards, and Jones began to be hounded by authorities over their recreational drug use, after the News of the World ran a three-part feature entitled "Pop Stars and Drugs: Facts That Will Shock You".
 The series described alleged LSD parties hosted by the Moody Blues and attended by top stars including the Who's Pete Townshend and Cream's Ginger Baker, and described alleged admissions of drug use by leading pop musicians.
 The first article targeted Donovan (who was raided and charged soon after); the second instalment (published on 5 February) targeted the Rolling Stones.
 A reporter who contributed to the story spent an evening at the exclusive London club Blaise's, where a member of the Rolling Stones allegedly took several Benzedrine tablets, displayed a piece of hashish, and invited his companions back to his flat for a "smoke".
 The article claimed this was Mick Jagger, but it turned out to be a case of mistaken identity; the reporter had in fact been eavesdropping on Brian Jones.
 Two days after the article was published, Jagger filed a writ for libel against the News of the World.

 A week later, on 12 February, Sussex police, tipped off by the paper, raided a party at Keith Richards' home, Redlands.
 No arrests were made at the time, but Jagger, Richards, and their friend art dealer Robert Fraser were subsequently charged with drug offences.
 Andrew Oldham was afraid of being arrested and fled to America.
 Richards said in 2003, "When we got busted at Redlands, it suddenly made us realize that this was a whole different ball game and that was when the fun stopped.
 Up until then it had been as though London existed in a beautiful space where you could do anything you wanted."

 In March 1967, while awaiting the consequences of the police raid, Jagger, Richards, and Jones took a short trip to Morocco, accompanied by Marianne Faithfull, Jones' girlfriend Anita Pallenberg, and other friends.
 During this trip the stormy relations between Jones and Pallenberg deteriorated to the point that she left Morocco with Richards.
 Richards said later: "That was the final nail in the coffin with me and Brian.
 He'd never forgive me for that and I don't blame him, but hell, shit happens."
 Richards and Pallenberg would remain a couple for twelve years.
 Despite these complications, the Rolling Stones toured Europe in March and April 1967.
 The tour included the band's first performances in Poland, Greece, and Italy.
+June 1967 saw the release of the US-only compilation album Flowers.